Skip to main content

 (L–R): Lissa Bettzieche – German Institute for Human Rights, Dr. Nicola Brandt – Head of the OECD Berlin Centre, Matti Spiecker – Founder of LIMBUA, Lilian Tschan – State Secretary at the Federal Ministry of Labour and Social Affairs (BMAS).
 Photo: J. Konrad Schmidt

-Around 200 invited guests took part – including jury members, nominees, and representatives from politics, business, and civil society.
+Around 200 invited guests attended – including jury members, nominees, and representatives from politics, business, and civil society.
 Lilian Tschan, Chair of the Jury and State Secretary at BMAS, presented the award to Matti Spiecker in a ceremonial setting.

 His message during the ceremony: “We believe in a future where smallholder farmers are not just raw material suppliers but equal partners in the global value chain.
-This award empowers us to stay on this path with even greater commitment.”
+This award encourages us to continue on this path.”

 CSR Award LIMBUA Video